grpc/grpc.io/content/en/docs/guides/service-config.md

 The settings in the service config affect client side load balancing, call behavior and health checking.

-This section outlines the options in the service config, but the full service config data structure is documented with a [protobuf definition].
+This page outlines the options in the service config, but the full service config data structure is documented with a [protobuf definition].

 #### Load Balancing

-A service can be composed of multiple servers and the load balancing configuration how calls from client will be distributed among those servers.
-By default the `pick_first` load balancing policy is utilized, but another one can be specified in the service config.
-E.g. by specifying the `round_robin` policy will make the clients rotate through the servers when calling the service instead of repeatedly using the first server they know of.
+A service can be composed of multiple servers and the load balancing configuration specifies how calls from clients should be distributed among those servers.
+By default the `pick_first` load balancing policy is utilized, but another policy can be specified in the service config.
+E.g. by specifying the `round_robin` policy will make the clients rotate through the servers when calling the service instead of repeatedly using the first server.

 #### Call Behavior

-The way remote calls are made can be configured in many ways:
+RPCs can be configured in many ways:

-- [Wait-for-ready] can be enabled, which will instruct the client to wait for the backend to become available instead of failing a call.
+- With [wait-for-ready] enabled, if a client cannot connect to a backend, the RPC will be delayed instead of immediately failing. a backend to become available instead of failing a call.
-- A call [timeout] can be provided, indicating the maximum time the client is willing to wait for a server to respond.
+- A call [timeout] can be provided, indicating the maximum time the client should wait before giving up on the RPC.
 - One of:
-  - Retry policy (max attempts, backoff settings, retryable status codes)
+  - [Retry] policy (max attempts, backoff settings, retryable status codes)
   - [Hedging] policy (max attempts, delay, non-fatal status codes)
-- Maximum size of request or response messages

 {{% alert title="Note" color="info" %}}
-These call behavior settings can be specified either *globally*, at a *service level* or at individual *method level*.
+These call behavior settings can be limited to an individual service or a method.

-Retry and hedging policies can be further adjusted by setting a *retry throttling policy* but it will always apply globally across all services and methods.
+Retry and hedging policies can be further adjusted by setting a *retry throttling policy* but it will apply across all services and methods.
 {{% /alert %}}

 #### Health Checking

-A client can be configured to perform [health checking] by providing the name of the service that provides the standard gRPC health checking service API.
+A client can be configured to perform [health checking] by providing a health checking name.
+The client will then use the standard gRPC health checking service.

 ### Acquiring a Service Config

-The service config is provided to a client either via name resolution or programatically by the client application.
+A service config can be provided to a client either via name resolution or programatically by the client application.

 #### Name Resolution

 The gRPC [name resolution mechanism] allows for pluggable name resolver implementations.
-It is the responsibility of these implementation to both return the addresses associated with a name as well as well as an associated service config.
+These implementations return the addresses associated with a name as well as an associated service config.
 This is the mechanism that service owners can use to distribute their service config out to a fleet of gRPC clients.

+- The xDS name resolver converts the xDS configuration it receives from the control plane to a corresponding service config
-- The DNS name resolver that comes with gRPC clients supports service configs [stored as TXT records] on the name server.
+- The standard DNS name resolver in the Go implementation supports service configs [stored as TXT records] on the name server.
-- The xDS name resolver used with a control plane server in a microservices architecture uses the responses it gets from the control plane to construct the service config.

 {{% alert title="Note" color="info" %}}
 Even though the service config structure is documented with a protobuf